Latest Insights/Back to Generator

 Does the EU AI Act require changes to my terms of service?

 Yes, indirectly.
-The EU AI Act (full enforcement August 2, 2026) requires transparency obligations for AI systems, including disclosure to users when they interact with AI and, for high-risk AI systems, meaningful information about the AI's role in decisions affecting them.
-These disclosures can live in your terms of service, privacy policy, or a dedicated transparency notice — but they must be accessible to EU users.
-Fines for prohibited practices reach €35 million or 7% of worldwide turnover (LegalNodes).
+Article 50 of the EU AI Act requires transparency for AI systems, including informing users when they are interacting with an AI system unless that is already obvious; these transparency obligations apply from 2 August 2026 (EU AI Act, Article 50).
+For high-risk AI systems, deployers must give affected people meaningful information about the AI's role in decisions.
+These disclosures can live in your terms of service, privacy policy, or a dedicated transparency notice — but they must reach EU users.
+The penalties are tiered: under Article 99, the most serious violations (the prohibited practices in Article 5) carry fines of up to 35 million euro or 7% of total worldwide annual turnover, whichever is higher, while breaches of other obligations such as the Article 50 transparency duties are subject to fines of up to 15 million euro or 3% of turnover (EU AI Act, Article 99).
 Apps that classify as "general-purpose AI models" have additional technical documentation requirements.

 Can I use user inputs to train or improve my AI model?